AdobeDocs/journey-optimizer-b2b.en/help/user/content/sms-authoring.md

    ![Take an action - send sms](./assets/sms-properties.png){width="700" zoomable="yes"}

-   The recipient number is always mapped to the `Lead.MainPhone` field in Marketo Engage.
+   The recipient number is always mapped to the `Lead.mobilePhone` field in Marketo Engage.

 ## Simulate the text message content